Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning

-Our main focus is to investigate the role of cooperative formation in improving traffic performance, and identify the optimal formation pattern for AVs in the mixed traffic environment.
-Specifically, we utilize the notion of \emph{Lagrangian control} of traffic flow~\cite{stern2018dissipation} to achieve cooperative control for AVs in mixed traffic.
+Our main focus is to investigate the role of cooperative formation in improving traffic performance, and identify the optimal formation pattern for AVs in mixed traffic.
+Specifically, we utilize the notion of \emph{Lagrangian control} of traffic flow~\cite{stern2018dissipation} to achieve centralized cooperative control for AVs.
 One key idea is to employ AVs as \emph{mobile actuators} for traffic control through their direct interaction with neighboring vehicles.
 The effectiveness of this notion in reducing traffic instabilities and smoothing traffic flow has been investigated in the case of one single AV; see recent rigorous theoretical analysis~\cite{zheng2020smoothing,cui2017stabilizing,wang2020controllability}, small-scale real-world experiments~\cite{stern2018dissipation} and large-scale numerical simulations~\cite{vinitsky2018lagrangian}.
 Along this direction, it is natural to consider the case with multiple AVs coexisting, where the mixed traffic flow can be regarded as a dynamical system with multiple mobile actuators.
 In this case, one natural task is to investigate which formation of AVs could lead to a better performance of mixed traffic flow.
-Most related work focuses on understanding the potential of one single AV in mixed traffic flow~\cite{cui2017stabilizing,stern2018dissipation,wang2020controllability}, with a notable exception in~\cite{zheng2020smoothing}, where the case of multiple AVs is considered but without addressing cooperative formation of AVs.
+Most related work focuses on understanding the potential of one single AV in mixed traffic flow~\cite{cui2017stabilizing,stern2018dissipation,wang2020controllability}, with a notable exception in~\cite{zheng2020smoothing}, where the case of multiple AVs is considered but the cooperative formation of AVs is not addressed.